SaiWunnaAung/SET09623_DevOps-Group-4-/usecase/city-use-case-5.md

-# City Use Case 2 Produce all the cities in a continent organised by largest population to smallest.
+# City Use Case 5 Produce the top N populated cities in a continent where N is provided by the user.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a client I want to produce a report which display all the cities in a continent organised by largest population to smallest.* so that *I can easily find population.*
+As a client I want to produce a report which display the top N populated cities in a continent where N is provided by the user.* so that *I can easily find population.*

 ### Scope